-- Demonstrate the ability to express thoughts clearly, concisely, and appropriately in verbal and written format by consistently using correct mechanics, grammar, format, and message approach (direct, indirect).
+- Express thoughts clearly, concisely, and appropriately in verbal and written format by consistently using correct formatting and message approach (direct, indirect).

 Wage information is available from the Minnesota Department of Education and the Minnesota Department of Employment and Economic Development.

 Some courses in this program may require a prerequisite.
 Please see course descriptions for more details.

 |ADSC 1045||Administrative Office Procedures||4|

 |ADSC 1010||Keyboarding I||3|